Any questions? We got you.

 How does Sparkwise facilitate sessions without a human facilitator?

 Sparkwise facilitates live group sessions through an interactive platform and innovative pedagogy.
-The structured activity sequence and intuitive interface make it easy for groups to self-facilitate — scaling human-to-human learning where people learn from and with each other, for any cohort size, at any time.
+The structured activity sequence and intuitive interface make it easy for groups to self-facilitate — scaling hands-on, human-to-human experiences for any cohort size, at any time.

 Group matching: Participants are automatically matched into groups of 2-5 and connect live on video (or in person).
 The platform can divide any number of participants (5 to 500+) into small groups, with an option to set groups manually.